Section – Ais compulsory. All parts of this section are to be answered on the separately provided

 Cc.
 Neutral stimuli D. Unconditioned stimuli

-10) When an aversive stimulus follows a particular behaviour, that stimulus is an example of:
+10) When an aversive stimulus follows a particular behavior, that stimulus is an example of:

 Cc.
 Negative reinforcement Dd.
 Secondary reinforcement